Chaos testing

 The process relies heavily on your knowledge of the system that you're testing and the cloud environment it's running on.
 You can also use profiling tools like chaos-recommender to augment your understanding.

 You can use IBM Cloud public APIs to run update operations on infrastructure services, which help re-create failure scenarios.
 For containerized applications that run on IBM Cloud Kubernetes Service or on Red Hat OpenShift on IBM Cloud, there are many chaos engineering frameworks that help mimic failure scenarios, like ChaosMesh, LitmusChaos, and Red Hat KrKn.
-These frameworks run within the cluster and inject faults with a small blast radius, often within the scope of the namespace.
+These frameworks run within the cluster and inject faults with a minor blast radius, often within the scope of the namespace.

 Running within your CI/CD pipeline